SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 2. Setup the Content Grid

-For the view we are going for we want to setup the grid to do all the spacing and layout for us, so with the 2nd Grid in the layout view selected (the one that had the button on it) add some rows onto the Grid in the main window as shown below (by clicking in the margin area).&nbsp; If you accidentally had the main Grid selected, not to worry, just “Undo” until the grid lines you added are gone.
+For the view we are going for we want to setup the grid to do all the spacing and layout for us, so with the 2nd Grid in the layout view selected (the one that had the button on it) add some rows onto the Grid in the main window as shown below (by clicking in the margin area).
+If you accidentally had the main Grid selected, not to worry, just “Undo” until the grid lines you added are gone.

 ![image](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/2158.image_5F00_thumb_5F00_41A8E41F.png)